MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-manual-conversion.md

 ```

 ### Capabilities
-For desktop bridge apps, you'll have to add the ``runFullTrust`` capability.
+For desktop apps that you package by using the desktop bridge, you'll have to add the ``runFullTrust`` capability.

 ```XML
 <Capabilities>